nannou-org/nannou/nannou_package/README.md

 7. Zips the entire new directory.
 8. Removes the new directory.

-Install the **nannou-package** tool with the following:
+Install the **nannou_package** tool with the following:

 ```
-cargo install nannou-package
+cargo install nannou_package
 ```

-Use the tool by changing to the project directory, running nannou-package and following the prompts. **NOTE** that the project must be built before running **nannou-package**, otherwise there will be no executable to package.
+Use the tool by changing to the project directory, running nannou_package and following the prompts. **NOTE** that the project must be built before running **nannou_package**, otherwise there will be no executable to package.
 In other words one of the following two commands must be run before packaging:

 - `cargo build --release`